-However, the benefits of sleep training far outweigh the cons and, contrary to popular belief, it’s nothing to be worried about.
+Sleep training might take a little while to get the hang of, and requires time, patience, and effort, but it will be worth it in the long run and it's nothing to be daunted by.
 The great thing is that there are many different sleep training methods that you can choose from to suit your parenting style.

-Here are 5 of the best tried-and-tested sleep training methods that you could try to help get your baby sleeping through the night (in order of least to most tears).
+Here are 5 of the best tried-and-tested sleep training methods that you could try to help get your baby sleeping through the night.

 1) Sleep training no-cry - the fading method

 For sleep training without controlled crying, the fading method (a.k.a. gradual retreat), just means doing what you’ve been doing till now, and gradually minimising the contact that you have with your baby at bedtime.

 This Morning’s sleep expert and bestselling author of Baby Secrets, Jo Tantum, gives her top tip saying: "help your baby learn how to fall asleep without a sleep prop"